Breed Advisory Committee Members

 What is a Breed Advisory Committee?

-A Breed Advisory Committee (BAC) is a committee of the Master Dog Breeders and Associates [MDBA].
-There is a BAC for each breed with a responsibility to work in the interests of the dogs of its breed by advising the MDBA in establishing, monitoring and maintaining its breeding policy, registration policy and the standards of points.
+A Breed Advisory Committee (BAC) is a committee of the Master Dog Breeders and Associates (MDBA).
+There is a BAC for each breed.
+Their responsibility is to work in the interests of the dogs of its breed by advising the MDBA in establishing, monitoring and maintaining its breeding policy, registration policy and the standards of points.

-It is responsible for establishing programs and policies for the protection of the breed.
-The BAC also aims to provide a forum for discussion between the breeders and the MDBA and considers all aspects of its particular breed.
+The BAC is responsible for maintaining and establishing programs and policies for the protection of the breed.
+The BAC also provides a forum for discussion between the breeders and the MDBA and considers all aspects of its particular breed.

 Once formed the BAC becomes the sole group recognised as the advisory/recommending body to the MDBA for that Breed.